Wet-bulb temperature: Temperature reading of wet-bulb thermometer

 Psychrometers are instruments with both a wet-bulb and a dry-bulb thermometer.

 A wet-bulb thermometer can also be used outdoors in sunlight in combination with a globe thermometer (which measures the incident radiant temperature) to calculate the Wet Bulb Globe Temperature (WBGT).

 Adiabatic wet-bulb temperature

-The adiabatic wet-bulb temperature is the temperature a volume of air would have if cooled adiabatically to saturation and then compressed adiabatically to the original pressure in a moist-adiabatic process (AMS Glossary).
+The adiabatic wet-bulb temperature is the temperature a volume of air would have if cooled adiabatically to saturation and then compressed adiabatically to the original pressure in a moist-adiabatic process.
 Such cooling may occur as air pressure reduces with altitude, as noted in the article on lifted condensation level.

 This term, as defined in this article, may be most prevalent in meteorology.

 As the value referred to as "thermodynamic wet-bulb temperature" is also achieved via an adiabatic process, some engineers and others may use the term "adiabatic wet-bulb temperature" to refer to the "thermodynamic wet-bulb temperature".
 As mentioned above, meteorologists and others may use the term "isobaric wet-bulb temperature" to refer to the "thermodynamic wet-bulb temperature".